-You may file a claim for breach of contract in any court where there is proper jurisdiction and venue, unless the contract otherwise dictates where the claim must be filed.
+You may file a claim for breach of contract in any court where there is proper jurisdiction and venue, unless the contract otherwise dictates the venue in which the claim is proper.
 Take into consideration that laws may be more beneficial for your position depending on the jurisdiction, so having a lawyer that knows where to file your lawsuit could determine completely if you win or lose your case.

 When can I file a Breach of Contract Lawsuit?

-There is something called the Statute of Limitations, and it states the maximum time for actions to be initiated from the moment the wrong was caused.
+Statute of Limitations limits and states the maximum amount of time to file civil actions in a court of law.
 The state of Illinois establishes for breach of contract law a maximum of 10 years for written contracts, 5 years maximum for oral contracts, and for certain sales contracts a shorter limit of 4 years.